 Roadway Management Plan

 In early 2014 the Board of Commissioners engaged the Township’s consulting engineer, C. S. Davidson, to evaluate the overall condition of approximately 70 miles of Township-owned roads.
 Davidson worked with Township staff for several months to collect roadway data and used the data to develop a 10-Year Roadway Management Plan for Upper Allen Township.
 The draft plan was presented to the Board of Commissioners in September.
+The plan was changed to a 15-year plan in 2016 due to high cost maintenance.
 Click on the link at the bottom of this page to review a copy of the report.
 (Updated as of 2-12-2016)

 Questions – Microsurfacing